 Computing in the Community

-Data: 2024 Academic Year
+Data: 2025 Academic Year

-Latest Dashboard Update: December 4, 2025
+Latest Dashboard Update: March 10, 2026

 Introduction

-Welcome to the Metro Atlanta K–12 Computing Education Resource Map – an interactive platform designed to help K–12 students, families, educators, and community organizations discover computing education programs in their neighborhoods.
+Welcome to the Georgia K–12 Computing Education Resource Map – an interactive platform designed to help K–12 students, families, educators, and community organizations discover computing education programs in their neighborhoods.
 Whether you're looking for inside-school computer science courses, after-school coding clubs, weekend workshops, summer camps, or university outreach programs, this platform brings together a growing network of opportunities to support youth in developing valuable tech skills.
 With integrated census demographic layers, the dashboard also supports research and analysis focused on equity and access in K–12 computing education.

 Get Started